-The regulation only applies to the EU, so if you’re heading further afield then you’re at the mercy of your providers roaming policy.
+The regulation only applies to the EU, so if you’re heading further afield then you’re at the mercy of your provider’s roaming policy.
 Making a phone call to the UK from the US could cost you as much as £1.50 per minute if you’re with Virgin Mobile.
-TalkTalk were the cheapest of the providers we looked at, charging 20p per minute.
+TalkTalk was the cheapest of the providers we looked at, charging 20p per minute.

 Three is your best bet if you’re a frequent traveler to the US since you can use your bundle the same way you can under the EU regulations.
 Australia, New Zealand and Hong Kong are also included.

 Most networks have international roaming deals that you can add onto your account for a monthly fee.
 If you travel often then it might be more cost effective to go for one of these rather than face the hefty costs that providers charge to use their services abroad.